-- 1. All aircraft: - a.
-Fire department must be open and available. - b.
+- 1. Fire department must be open and available at show site, staging location and arresting gear location, as applicable. - 2.
 There is no Air Force requirement for the control tower to be manned, or for Crash Rescue to be available at an emergency divert base, but ACC prefers the air show request it.
 If a manned tower and/or CFR is not available, inform ACC/A3TA and the demo pilot ASAP.
 In some cases, a temporary arresting gear may be required to mitigate risk.